Wolverine971/9takes/src/blog/enneagram/enneagram-influences.md

   <link rel="canonical" href="https://9takes.com/blog/enneagram/enneagram-influences">
 </svelte:head>

-## Origins of the Enneagram

-The Enneagram has its roots in ancient spiritual traditions, dating back to the fourth century AD.
+<p class="firstLetter">The Enneagram has its roots in ancient spiritual traditions, dating back to the fourth century AD.
 It was primarily used as a tool for self-discovery and spiritual growth.
-The Enneagram consists of a circle with nine equidistant points, each representing a personality type.
+The Enneagram consists of a circle with nine equidistant points, each representing a personality type.</p>

 <p  style="text-align: center;">
 <img src="https://www.ennea.com/wp-content/uploads/2013/10/enneagram_numbered-300x300.png" alt="Enneagram Symbol" >